balderdashy/sails-docs/concepts/ORM/Validations.md

 Sails bundles support for automatic validations of your models' attributes.
 Any time a record is updated, or a new record is created, the data for each attribute will be checked against all of your predefined validation rules.
 This provides a convenient failsafe to ensure that invalid entries don't make their way into your app's database(s).

 Except for `unique` (which is implemented as a database-level constraint; [see "Unique"](http://sailsjs.com/documentation/concepts/models-and-orm/validations#?unique)), all validations below are implemented in JavaScript and run in the same Node.js server process as Sails.
-Also keep in mind that, no matter what validations are used, an attribute must _always_ specify one of the built in data types ('string', 'number', json', etc).
+Also keep in mind that, no matter what validations are used, an attribute must _always_ specify one of the built in data types (`string`, `number`, `json`, etc).

 ```javascript
 // User